Juhil-Italiya/MoviesNow/README.md

 API OFFICIAL WEBSITE:  https://www.themoviedb.org/ <br>
 API DOCUMENTATION:  https://developers.themoviedb.org/3/getting-started/introduction

-I am thankful to the movie DB team for making this API free and open for all to use.
+I am thankful to the movie DB team for making this API free and open for all to use as well as detailed documentation of the api for proper usage.
 I am giving full credit to the team the movie DB for the data and API usage on my website.
 </h2>